 Mongolia

 Since 2015, Mongolia has GSP+ status and can benefit from preferential access to the EU market.
 In compliance with the GSP regulation, Mongolia has ratified all 27 core international conventions on human rights, labour standards, environmental protection, and good governance.
-With a per-capita income of $5,839 in 2023, the World Bank classified Mongolia as an upper middle-income country in 2025 (for the first time since 2016).
-Total EU imports from Mongolia reached a record €144 million in 2023, and about €21.5 million made use of the GSP+ preferences; most other exports from Mongolia also enter the EU market at zero duty under the normal tariff regime.
+With a per-capita income of $6,691 in 2024, the World Bank classified Mongolia as an upper middle-income country in fiscal year 2026 (for the second consecutive year, thus getting close to the threshold for graduation from the GSP).
+Total EU imports from Mongolia amounted to €128 million in 2024, and about €19.1 million made use of the GSP+ preferences; most other exports from Mongolia also enter the EU market at zero duty under the normal tariff regime.

 What is the GSP+?